raspberrypilearning/generic-python-installing-with-pip/en/step_1.md

 `pip` or `pip3` is a command line tool for installing Python 3 modules.

-The modules are in packages which are downloaded from the [Python Package Index](https://pypi.python.org/pypi) on the internet and installed on your computer automatically.
+The modules are in packages which are downloaded from the [Python Package Index](https://pypi.python.org/pypi) and installed on your computer automatically.

 To install a module use the `pip3 install name_of_module` command, replacing *name_of_module* with the module you wish to install.

-Following the instructions below for your operating system.
+Follow the instructions below for your operating system.

 ## Raspberry Pi